View Berangere Brisbois's Obituary on concordmonitor.com and share memories

 Bee worked as a weaver for Theodore Furus & Son for several decades until the factory was destroyed by fire.
 She then decided it was time to pursue her passion and worked as a florist for Rufo's in Concord and Flowers by Lu in Pembroke.
 Bee had an all-around love for flowers, from growing them, to smelling them and arranging them.
 People would stop and admire her flower gardens.

-Berangere was predeceased by her husband, Lionel, her sister, Maydora and her brother, Doria.
+Berangere was predeceased by her husband, Lionel, her sister, Medora and her brother, Doria.

-Bee is survived by her daughter: Claire Hussey of Pembroke, and her three grandchildren that she adored and spent so many memorial "Memere hours" with, Seth Hussey, Taryn Davidson and Justin Hussey.
-In addition, she is Memere to her dearly loved great grandchildren, Tyler, Brett, Alani, Connor, Brayden, Emma, Nolan, Mally, Roderick and Reed.
+Bee is survived by her loving daughter: Claire Hussey of Pembroke, and her three grandchildren that she adored and spent so many memorial "Memere hours" with, Seth (Diane Steenbeke) Hussey, Taryn (Roderick) Davidson and Justin Hussey.
+In addition, she is Memere to her dearly loved great grandchildren, Tyler, Brett, Alani, Connor, Brayden, Emma, Nolan, Mally, Roderick IV and Reed.
 She is also survived by her beloved younger sisters, Odelva Geddes of Franklin, MA and Blanche Proulx of Allenstown along with many nieces and nephews.

 The family would like to thank the staff of Presidential Oaks for caring for Bee the past few years and for being there to help her through to the end.